Nexis-Network/homepage/content/release-notes/2023-02-21-storage-and-compute.md

 ### Fixes & improvements

 - Compute: Added support for the Postgres `xml2` and `pgjwt` extensions.
-For more information about Postgres extensions supported by Exzo Network, see [Postgres extensions](/docs/extensions/pg-extensions).
+For more information about Postgres extensions supported by Nexis Network, see [Postgres extensions](/docs/extensions/pg-extensions).
 - Compute: Updated the versions for the following Postgres extensions:
   - Updated the `address_standardizer`, `address_standardizer_data_us`, `postgis`, `postgis_raster`, `postgis_tiger_geocoder`, `postgis_topology` extensions to version `3.3.2`.
   - Updated the `plv8`, `plls`, `plcoffee` extensions to `3.1.5`.